Research and Development

 It’s important to C&T to know not only that what we do works, but to know why it works.
 To that end, we conduct a number of research-related activities.
 We are widely respected for our intelligence, originality and the research that our work inspires.
-We regularly disseminate outcomes from our research at conferences in the UK and around the world (see 'Our Global Network' section for practical examples) and through publications.
+We regularly disseminate outcomes from our research at conferences in the UK and around the world and through publications.

 C&T invests in conducting its own research activity.
 We do this independently and in collaboration with some of the leading academics and insititutions around the world.
 Our artistic process drives our R&D, with Practice as Research and Action Research methodologies informing our approach.

 We don't just do this research for our own ends, we make our thinking available to others, so as to better inform teachers, students and practitioners around the world.
 Read about our work in journals such as Research In Drama Education: The Journal of Applied Performance and Studies in Theatre and Performance.
 The following books also feature case studies and accounts of C&T's work written both by us and other leading authors and researchers.

 - Applying Performance: Live Art, Socially Engaged Theatre and Affective Practice.
 Nicola Shaugnessy.

 - Real Players?
 John Carroll, Michael Anderson, David Cameron